wu87988622/ohara/docs/src/setting_definition.rst

   - tableKeys[i].name - the column name
   - tableKeys[i].type - acceptable type (string, number and boolean)
-  - tableKeys[i].recommendedItems - recommended values (it is legal to enter other values you prefer)
+  - tableKeys[i].recommendedValues - recommended values (it is legal to enter other values you prefer)

 .. note::
    You can call :ref:`Worker APIs <rest-workers>` to get all connectors’ setting definitions, and use